WAeUP/kofa-docker/README.rst

 but it makes more sense to create a shared folder where you can store persistent data, including several logs and data files.

 To remove a container completely, use ``docker rm`` as shown above.
+Or use the `--rm` when running a container.
+This will dispose the container immediately after it was stopped without any further intervention.

 Kofa Data Persistence